Casualties of the Iranian Revolution: Revolutionary casualties

 Following the overthrow of the Shah's government on 11 February 1979 (22 Bahman 1357), members of the old regime, including senior generals, were executed by the revolutionary leadership.
 For this purpose, the Islamic regime formed komitehs (committees) in all provinces.
 Ayatollah Mohammad Reza Mahdavi Kani was the chief of the Central Provisional Komiteh for the Islamic Revolution.

 In the first couple of months, over 200 of the Shah's senior civilian officials were killed as punishment and to eliminate the danger of coup d'état.
 The first death sentences were for four of the shah's generals and were approved by the Tehran court in February 1979.
-They were Mehdi Rahimi, the military commander of Tehran, Reza Naji, the military governor of Isfahan, Nematollah Nassiri, the head of SAVAK, and Manuchehr Khosrodad, an air force general.
+They were Mehdi Rahimi, the military commander of Tehran, Reza Naji, the military governor of Isfahan, Nematollah Nassiri, the head of SAVAK, and Manouchehr Khosrodad, an air force general.
 All four generals were executed by firing squad on the roof of the then Ayatollah Khomeini's headquarters on 15 February.

 On 7 April 1979, Amir-Abbas Hoveyda, former prime minister of Iran, was executed.
-Two days later on 9 April ten senior officials of the Shah, including two generals and a cabinet member, were executed in Tehran.
+Two days later, on 9 April, ten senior officials of the Shah, including two generals and a cabinet member, were executed in Tehran.
 Those killed included commander-in-chief of the air force, Amir Hossein Rabi'i.
 On 11 April, former foreign minister, Abbas Ali Khalatbari, former agriculture minister Mansour Rouhani and former mayor of Tehran, Gholam-Reza Nikpey and seven other senior figures were killed.
 On 8 May, a total of 21 former Iranian officials, including three former high-level politicians, were executed.
 They were Javad Saeed, former Majlis speaker, Gholam Reza Kianpor, former information minister, and Mohammad Reza Ameli Tehrani, former education minister.
 On 9 May, eight men, including the prominent Jewish executive Habib Elghanian, and former information minister, Abdul Hassan Saadatmand, were executed, raising the number of the executed people 119 since February 1979.

 On 23 July 1979, five more men were executed in the Khuzestan province.
 The death toll became 363 with these executions since February 1979.
 In August 1979, the courts began to try the members of the ethnic minorities in the country who participated in demonstrations against the new Islamic government, and the trials resulted in massive death sentences.
 By November 1979, the death toll was 550 and by January 1980, the number had reached at least 582.

 Critics complained that the brief trials lacked defense attorneys, juries, transparency or opportunity for the accused to defend themselves, were held by revolutionary judges such as Sadegh Khalkhali, the "hanging judge".
 Those who escaped Iran were not immune.
 A decade later, another former Prime Minister, Shapour Bakhtiar, was assassinated in Paris, one of at least 63 Iranians abroad killed or wounded since the Shah was overthrown, although these attacks are thought to have stopped after the early 1990s.